raspberrypilearning/octapi-calculating-pi/en/step_5.md

 ---
 title: Answer
 ---
 Viète's product series relies on calculating the product of many terms.
-This breaks down in accuracy after a while because of the accuracy with which the results can be saved by the computer.
+This reduces in accuracy after a while because of the precision with which the results can be saved by the computer.
 The more iterations that are used, the greater the impact of any inaccuracies caused by rounding errors.

 --- /collapse ---